-- 1. Exams which have been passed are valid for an unlimited period.
-Contrary to this, if an exam was passed more than six years ago and the student's knowledge, skills, or insight that was examined are outdated, the Board of Examiners may require the participant to take an additional or replacement exam or examination component.
-In cases that a component is not offered anymore in the program, it will lose its validity six years after the academic year the component was last offered. - 2.
+- 1. In principle, the positive final (overall) results for passed educational units and exemptions registered in the Student Portal are valid for an unlimited period, unless: - a.
+This is in contrast to what is stated in Article 3.12 - b.
+An exam has not been part of the curriculum for more than five years - c.
+The student's knowledge, insight or skills that were examined are demonstrably outdated.
+The Board of Examiners may decide whether examined knowledge, insight or skills are demonstrably outdated, and can limit the validity of results and may require the student to take an additional or alternative exam or examination component. - 2.
 If exceptional circumstances apply as referred to in Article 7.51 paragraph two of the Act, the period of six years in paragraph one will be extended by the duration of the financial support a student receives from the profiling fund. - 3.
 Sub-tests and assignments that were passed within a component, which was not passed, will lose their validity after the academic year in which they were passed unless the Board of Examiners states otherwise.